hbowie/practopians/content/blog/hbowie/Human Nature.md

 Title:  Human Nature

-Tags: evolution, humanism, cultural evolution

 Author: Herb Bowie

 Date:   15 Dec 2013

+Status: 6 - Published

+Tags:   cultural evolution, evolution, humanism

 Teaser:

 What does it mean to be human?

 This must certainly be a foundational question for all of us, when  contemplating almost any aspect of our existence.